maths/moodle-qtype_stack/doc/en/Topics/Matching.md

 In **Grouping** and **Grid** configurations, the height and width of individual items will by default auto-resize so that all their heights and widths are set to contain the largest item content.
 This will also apply to headers and index items as well.

-This can be overriden via the `item-height` and `item-width` header parameters.
+This can be overridden via the `item-height` and `item-width` header parameters.
 Parameter values should be a string containing a number, and this will set the pixels of the height/width.
 The default is `50px` (`item-height="50"`) for height, and the width is automatically deduced from the page layout and number of columns for the vertical orientation, or it is `100px` (`item-width="100"`) for the horizontal configuration.
 This may be needed if autosizing does not quite work as expected.